spark-mv/cdn/install.md

 Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.

-# 5. Video server configuration
+# 5. Configure your video server

 To ensure optimal operation of Hola CDN, certain HTTP headers need to be enabled on the servers serving video files.
 The following section describes how to verify and if needed, enable these headers.